20 Trick or Treat Alternatives for Kids

 Go to a Trunk or Treat.

 A trunk or treat is a safe way for kids to trick or treat.
 Most often, you’ll find a trunk or treat at one of your local churches.
-They’re often hosted in the parking lot.
+They’re usually hosted in the parking lot.
 People open and decorate the trunks of their cars and give candy out to trick or treaters.
 Check this out if you’re interested in starting a trunk or treat!
 Or if you’ll be attending a trunk or treat, here are some trunk or treat decorating ideas.

-Create a Mason jar luminary or Halloween themed jar.
+Create a Mason jar luminary or Halloween-themed jar.

 I like to have cute Halloween decorations with minimal prep time.
 You can paint Mason jars in such a way that you end up with adorable luminaries to line your sidewalk.
-Check out these Mason jay Halloween Crafts!
+Check out these Mason jar Halloween Crafts!